 Other Factors to Consider

-There are some additional factors you may want to consider as you’re moving forward with repairing or replacing your garage door.
+You may want to consider some additional factors as you’re moving forward with repairing or replacing your garage door.

 1. Your Budget